erfanghorbanee/pythonchallenge/README.md

 # pythonchallenge
-solving the riddles of pythonchallenge.com !
+Solving the riddles of pythonchallenge.com !
 visit this link to learn more : http://www.pythonchallenge.com/about.php